linshanglong/learngit/readme.txt

 hjtgk.
 insert data
 good yeah
-Creating a new branch is quick.
+Creating a new branch is quk.